Mariah Carey Literally Blames ‘Everybody’ For ‘Chaotic’ NYE Performance

 “If I can’t explain it [further] to the entire world,” Mariah additionally remarked to Rolling Stone, “then they’re not going to understand it, because it’s not what they do.
 Just like I wouldn’t understand somebody who had a desk job and how to do that.
 I couldn’t.
 I literally am incapable of being in the real world and surviving,” she joked.

-One person who does get it better than anyone, however, is Carey’s new beau, dancer Bryan Tanaka, whose vision of love for the vocalist was documented on the eight-part E! docu-series, Mariah’s World.
+One person who does get it better than anyone, however, is Carey’s new beau, dancer Bryan Tanaka, whose vision of love for the vocalist was documented on the eight-part E! docu-series Mariah’s World.

-Although fans of Mimi have called out the pairing as being hyper-fictionalized for the sake of good reality TV, Carey assures her “Lambily” that the only reason they feel that way is due to the start of she and Tanaka’s love affair being captured on-screen.
+Although fans of Mimi have called out the pairing as being hyper-fictionalized for the sake of good reality TV, Carey assures her “Lambily” that the only reason they feel that way is due to the start of her and Tanaka’s love affair being captured on-screen.

 Happy Valentine's Day!! ???? #happyvalentinesday #happy #moments #bubbles ????????????????????????